Fast Extra Gradient Methods for Smooth Structured Nonconvex-Nonconcave Minimax Problems: Conclusion

 \section{Conclusion}

-This paper proposed a two-time-scale and anchored extragradient method, named FEG, for smooth structured nonconvex-nonconcave problems. {\cblue The} proposed FEG {\cblue has} an accelerated $\mathcal{O}(1/k^2)$ rate, {\cblue with respect to the squared gradient norm,} for the Lipschitz continuous and negative comonotone operators for the first time.
-The FEG also {\cblue has value} for smooth convex-concave problems, {\cblue compared to existing works.} We further studied its backtracking line-search version, named FEG-A, for the smooth structured nonconvex-nonconcave problems and studied its stochastic version, named S-FEG, for smooth convex-concave problems.
-We leave extending this work to stochastic, composite, {\cblue or} more general nonconvex-nonconcave settings as future work. \comment{ \begin{itemize} \item stochastic FEG under negative comonotone condition is unclear. \item composite analysis \item relation with ODE? \item strong monotone? adaptive restart? \end{itemize} }
+This paper proposed a two-time-scale and anchored extragradient method, named FEG, for smooth structured nonconvex-nonconcave problems.
+The proposed FEG has an accelerated $\mathcal{O}(1/k^2)$ rate, with respect to the squared gradient norm, for the Lipschitz continuous and negative comonotone operators for the first time.
+The FEG also has value for smooth convex-concave problems, compared to existing works.
+We further studied its backtracking line-search version, named FEG-A, for the smooth structured nonconvex-nonconcave problems and studied its stochastic version, named S-FEG, for smooth convex-concave problems.
+We leave extending this work to stochastic, composite, or more general nonconvex-nonconcave setting and applying to more realistic problems as future work. \comment{ \begin{itemize} \item stochastic FEG under negative comonotone condition is unclear. \item composite analysis \item relation with ODE? \item strong monotone? adaptive restart? \end{itemize} }

-\comment{ \begin{ack} Use unnumbered first level headings for the acknowledgments.
-All acknowledgments go at the end of the paper before the list of references.
-Moreover, you are required to declare funding (financial activities supporting the submitted work) and competing interests (related financial activities outside the submitted work).
-More information about this disclosure can be found at: \url{https://neurips.cc/Conferences/2021/PaperInformation/FundingDisclosure}.

-Do {\bf not} include this section in the anonymized submission, only in the final paper.
-You can use the \texttt{ack} environment provided in the style file to autmoatically hide this section in the anonymized submission. \end{ack} }